CDCgov/dibbs-text-to-code/data_curation/README.md

 ### SNOMED

-These data files are for the various codes/concepts in SNOMED.
+These data files are for the various codes/concepts in SNOMED used to be the base of the TTC model.

 - **Data Structure**: `code|text`
    - Code: These are unique numerical identifiers for clinical concepts, such as a specific disease, a symptom, or a procedure.